Oldsmobile 88: 1961

-Like for the previous model year, there were six body styles: a 2-door sedan, the Celebrity Sedan 4-door sedan, the Holiday Sedan 4-door hardtop, the Holiday Coupe 2-door hardtop, the Convertible Coupe drop-top and the Fiesta station wagon, available in both 2- and 3-seat models.
+As in 1960, there were six body styles: a 2-door sedan, the Celebrity Sedan 4-door sedan, the Holiday Sedan 4-door hardtop, the Holiday Coupe 2-door hardtop, the Convertible Coupe, and the Fiesta station wagon, available in both 2- and 3-seat models.
 All body styles but the 2-door sedan (which was the price leader) were offered both as Dynamic 88 and Super 88.
 In general all models had thicker pillars than the extremely thin ones found on previous generation models.
 The Holiday Coupe 2-door hardtop continued the "bubble top" look.
 The 1961 Holiday Sedan 4-door hardtop had thicker, parallelogram-shaped rear pillar than its predecessor.
 The extreme "floating roof" look of the 1959–1960 4-door hardtop, with wrap-around panoramic rear window and overhanging roof, had been passed on to the pillared Celebrity Sedan—which had switched from the previous year six-window to a four-window greenhouse.
 Six-window sedans continued to be offered in the 98 line.

 At mid-year, a sporty and luxurious convertible called the Oldsmobile Starfire was introduced.
-It was based on the Super 88 ragtop and featured leather bucket seats, center console with floor shifter for the Hydra-matic transmission (incidentally the first U.S. full-sized production car to feature an automatic transmission with a console-mounted floor shifter) and many other standard items such as power steering, brakes, windows and driver's seat.
+It was based on the Super 88 convertible, and featured leather bucket seats, center console with floor shifter for the Hydra-matic transmission (the first U.S. full-sized production car to feature an automatic transmission with a console-mounted shifter) and many other standard items such as power steering, brakes, windows and driver's seat.
 The Starfire was also powered by an even higher-performance version of the "Ultra High Compression" 394-cubic-inch Starfire V8 rated at 335 hp.